Categorification of DAHA and Macdonald polynomials: Categorification of AHA and its polynomial representation

 Let us collect certain parts together due to the morphisms described in~\eqref{eq::counit::braid}:

 By construction, this object also represents $C_3$ up to quasi-isomorphism.
-By replacing the cone in the right most part of \eqref{qis-complex-typeB2} using \eqref{dist-triangle-ZZZ}, we obtain a complex that we call $\BGG_{{ij}}$ with the following presentation:
+By replacing the cone in the rightmost part of \eqref{qis-complex-typeB2} using \eqref{dist-triangle-ZZZ}, we obtain a complex that we call $\BGG_{{ij}}$ with the following presentation:

 By construction, $\BGG_{{ij}}$ is quasi-isomorphic to $C_3$.
 The Complex~\eqref{eq::BGG:B2} is invariant under the switch $\alpha_i\leftrightarrow \alpha_j$ that implies the desired equivalence~\eqref{eq::B2::rel} given by the following collection of quasiisomorphisms: